-Pursuant to Law No. 5651 on Regulating Broadcasting in the Internet and Fighting Against Crimes Committed through Internet Broadcasting, companies that obtained the right to a terrestrial digital multiplex capacity allocation in the ranking tender realised pursuant to the Regulation regarding Procedures and Principles on Terrestrial Broadcast Licences and the Ranking Tender published in the Official Gazette dated 23 December 2018 (No. 30634) may, in line with their ranks and the analogue channel capacity, be granted the right to make analogue broadcasts as well as terrestrial digital broadcasts for a period of maximum of two years.
+Under Law No. 5651 on Regulating Broadcasting in the Internet and Fighting Against Crimes Committed through Internet Broadcasting, companies that obtained the right to a terrestrial digital multiplex capacity allocation in the ranking tender realised under the Regulation regarding Procedures and Principles on Terrestrial Broadcast Licences and the Ranking Tender published in Official Gazette No. 30634, dated 23 December 2018, may, in line with their ranks and the analogue channel capacity, be granted the right to make analogue broadcasts as well as terrestrial digital broadcasts for a period of a maximum of two years.
 At the end of the two years, analogue broadcasts shall be terminated nationwide.
 The transition from analogue broadcasting to digital broadcasting has not yet been completed.